jlegatheaux/RC2020-assignments/assignment-3/PART-2.md

 # Parte IV - Assignment 3 Delivery

-## Delivery: A Client to get a file from a Http Server or a cluster of HTTP Servers, using successive range downloads
+## Delivery: A Client to get a file from a Http Server or from a cluster of HTTP Servers, using successive range downloads

 The description of the delivery will appear later.